 - Higher potential losses.
 The most notable disadvantage of trading on margin is the possibility to face high losses.
 Leverage and margin trading can work both for and against you.
 And since you can’t tell with certainty what the market will do, you need to be prepared (and control) potential losses.

 - Margin call.
 Another drawback of margin trading are margin calls.
 You’ll receive a margin call when your free margin falls below zero.
-However, the good news is that you can prevent margin calls from happening with efficient risk management.
+However, the good news is that you can reduce the likelihood of margin calls from happening with efficient risk management.

 - Owing interest.
 Since margin trading is based on a loan provided by your broker, you’ll have to pay interest on the loan if you plan to hold your position overnight.
-Fortunately, interest rates on margin trading (financing costs) are typically extremely low.
+Fortunately, interest rates on margin trading (financing costs) are often extremely low.

 Tips for Cryptocurrency Margin Trading and Trading Strategies